Souis-41/Souis-41.github.io/ASR.md

 )
     - a [bidirectional Language Model rescoring technique](https://arxiv.org/abs/1905.06655) finetuned from a pretrained Bert [here](http://nlp.ist.i.kyoto-u.ac.jp/index.php?BERT日本語Pretrainedモデル)
     - a Voice Activity Detection(VAD) system to segment raw audio and extract clips with utterances
+    - an optional Speech Enhancement (denoise) system trained in a joint-learning manner
-    - an Auto-punctuating System for better human understanding and translation results
+    - an Auto-punctuating System for better human understanding and machine translation results

   - Tibetan ASR
     - a hybrid CTC-Attention ASR network architecture; connected with Language Model using shallow fusion